axondeepseg/axondeepseg/docs/source/documentation.rst

 -s SIZEPIXEL        Pixel size of the image(s) to segment, in micrometers.
                     If no pixel size is specified, a **pixel_size_in_micrometer.txt** file needs to be added to the image folder path (that file should contain a single float number corresponding to the resolution of the image, i.e. the pixel size).
 The pixel size in that file will be used for the morphometrics computation.

--a AXONSHAPE       Axon shape
-                    **circle:** Axon shape is considered as circle.
-In this case, diameter is computed using equivalent diameter.
-                    **ellipse:** Axon shape is considered as an ellipse.
-In this case, diameter is computed using ellipse minor axis.
-                    The default axon shape is set to **circle**.

 -f FILENAME         Name of the excel file in which the morphometrics will be stored.
                     The excel file extension can either be **.xlsx** or **.csv**.
                     If name of the excel file is not provided, the morphometrics will be saved as **axon_morphometrics.xlsx**.